redhat-openstack/infrared/docs/source/advance_features.rst

 Different people have different use cases which we cannot anticipate in advance.
 To solve (partially) this need, we structured our playbooks in a way that breaks the logic into standalone plays.
-Furthermore, each logical play can be overriden by the user at the invocation level.
+Furthermore, each logical play can be overridden by the user at the invocation level.

 Lets look at an example to make this point more clear.
 Looking at our ``virsh`` main playbook, you will see::